Zacele/Carepatron-ui-test/README.md

    - How is state managed as the codebase grows?

       - I have used React-Context and React-Query and extract the logic into custom hooks so that can be re-use in multiple components.
-And I also use the `useReducer` hook to manage the state in the app.
+And I also can use the `useReducer` hook to manage the state in the app.
 So the state is managed in a single place and can be easily scaled.

    - How can we support multiple countries?